 - Maria Omare is the executive director of The Action Foundation Kenya (TAF Kenya).

-- She will expand TAF Kenya’s Somesha Stories Project, which creates and delivers accessible learning materials to children with disabilities in Kenya.
+- She will use small grant funds to expand TAF Kenya’s Somesha Stories Project, which creates and delivers accessible learning materials to children with disabilities in Kenya.

 - Somesha Stories enables 1,300 children between 5-9 years and their teachers and caregivers to access stories and learning tools in English and Swahili that use Universal Design for Learning (UDL).